maxlentzumsi/nba_analysis/README.md

 This notebook is built for educational and portfolio purposes.
 Win probabilities are illustrative outputs of a simplified model — not financial advice, not betting recommendations.

----

-*Built with Python on Databricks | Data: nba_api, NBA.com, ESPN, DraftKings*
+*Built with Python on Databricks | Data: NBA.com, ESPN, DraftKings, Basketball Reference*